pycontribs/enrich/README.md

 # enrich

-Enriched extends rich functionality with a set of changes that were not accepted as contributions to rich itself.
+Enriched extends [rich](https://pypi.org/project/rich/) library functionality with a set of changes that were not accepted to rich itself.

 ## Console with redirect support